MioQuispe/create-ic-app/README.md

 <img width=500 src="https://cdn.discordapp.com/attachments/748420568268800060/835322875690221578/unknown.png" />

-## :gear: Adding / Removing / Renaming Canisters
+## Adding / Removing / Renaming Canisters

 You will have to edit 3 files: